 Using an iPad 3 with the HRT Headstreamer DAC

-You can’t upload high res files to you iPad using the built-in player, but you have alternatives like FLAC Player, which enables you to upload lossless FLAC files to the iPad and play them back correctly through the Headstreamer.
+You can’t upload high res files to your iPad using the built-in player, but you have alternatives like FLAC Player, which enables you to upload lossless FLAC files to the iPad and play them back correctly through the Headstreamer.

-I bought a USB connector for iPad from Ebay, but had a lot of problems, so if your going this route, do some research to get one that works.
+I bought a USB connector for iPad from eBay but had a lot of problems, so if your going this route, do some research to get one that works.

 Inside the HRT Headstreamer DAC

 The unit is using a Texas Instrument TAS1020B USB Streaming Controller, a chip that is now recommended by Texas Instrument to be replaced in new designs with the TMS320C5533 Fixed-Point Digital Signal Processor.
 The I2S signal is then routed to the DAC, a PCM1793 DAC IC, a quite capable cheap DAC from Texas Instruments.
-The analog stages are made up of two Texas Instrument OPA2132 Opamps (the recommended opamp by Texas instrument to use with the PCM1793).
+The analog stages are made up of two Texas Instruments OPA2132 Opamps (the recommended opamp by Texas instrument to use with the PCM1793).
 I’ve had good luck when opamp rolling with the OPA2132 on other equipment.
-But there are better opamps, unfortunately the opamps are surface mount, so to change takes a little soldering skill is needed.
+But there are better opamps.
+Unfortunately, the opamps are surface mount, so to change takes a little soldering skill is needed.
 But I will try to replace them with LM4562, just for the fun of it.
-Hopefully I’ll be able to do a measurement of the before/after performance and post it here.
+Hopefully, I’ll be able to do a measurement of the before/after performance and post it here.